Justify-social/my-project/docs/features-backend/architecture/overview.md

 ## Overview

-The Campaign Wizard application is built with a modern, scalable architecture designed to ensure robust database integration, reliable autosave functionality, consistent UI styling, and type-safe API routes with comprehensive validation.
+The Justify.social platform is built with a modern, scalable architecture designed to ensure robust database integration, reliable autosave functionality, consistent UI styling, and type-safe API routes with comprehensive validation.

 ## System Components